imartinez/penpotfest_workshop/README.md

 Complete thhe setup and models download ahead of the workshop

 ## Environment setup
+Note: This tool requires a rather powerful CPU and RAM.
+Old or less powerful computers can take minutes to provide an answer to each question.
+A Mac M1 2020 will provide answers in seconds.

 Clone this repository and navigate to the privateGPT folder.

 Make sure you have Python 3.10 or later installed.